ONDC-Official/v1.1.0-logs/NowFloats/retail_logs/Flow2/log_report.md

 **/on_init**
 - /billing/address must have required property 'building'
-- /payment/@ondc~1org~1settlement_details/0 must have required property 'bank_name'
-- /payment/@ondc~1org~1settlement_details/0 must have required property 'branch_name'
+- Timestamp for init api cannot be greater than or equal to on_init api
+- Provider Id mismatches in /on_search and /on_init
+- provider_location.id mismatches in /on_search and /on_init
 - gps coordinates in fulfillments[0].end.location mismatch in /select & /on_init
 - address.area_code in fulfillments[0].end.location mismatch in /select & /on_init
+- Quoted Price in /on_init INR 2010.85 does not match with the quoted price in /on_select INR undefined
 - Discrepancies between the quote object in /on_select and /on_init

 **/confirm**
+- /context/action must be equal to constant (confirm)
 - /message/order/billing/address must have required property 'building'
-- /message/order/payment/status must be equal to constant (PAID)
-- /message/order/payment/type must be equal to constant (ON-ORDER)
-- /message/order/payment/collected_by must be equal to constant (BAP)
+- context.action should be confirm
-- /message/order/payment/@ondc~1org~1settlement_details/0 must have required property 'bank_name'
-- /message/order/payment/@ondc~1org~1settlement_details/0 must have required property 'branch_name'
+- Provider Id mismatches in /on_search and /confirm
+- provider.locations[0].id mismatches in /on_search and /confirm
 - fulfillments[0].end.location.address.area_code is not matching with area_code in /select
 - order.created_at timestamp should match context.timestamp
 - Discrepancies between the quote object in /on_select and /confirm
+- Quoted Price in /confirm INR 2010.85 does not match with the quoted price in /on_select INR undefined

 **/on_confirm**
 - /billing/address must have required property 'building'
 - /fulfillments/0/end/location/address must have required property 'building'
-- /payment/status must be equal to constant (PAID)
-- /payment/type must be equal to constant (ON-ORDER)
-- /payment/collected_by must be equal to constant (BAP)
+- Timestamp for /confirm api cannot be greater than or equal to /on_confirm api
-- /payment/@ondc~1org~1settlement_details/0 must have required property 'bank_name'
-- /payment/@ondc~1org~1settlement_details/0 must have required property 'branch_name'
+- Provider Id mismatches in /on_search and /on_confirm
+- provider.locations[0].id mismatches in /on_search and /on_confirm
 - items[0].fulfillment_id mismatches for Item e9511f3c-4592-4d7b-b038-ae5b6b1a58e5 in /on_select and /on_confirm
-- items[1].fulfillment_id mismatches for Item 66d697f7-2937-475c-9520-8ae56a51bb4c in /on_select and /on_confirm
-- store gps location /fulfillments[0]/start/location/gps can't change
 - store name  /fulfillments[0]/start/location/descriptor/name can't change
 - fulfillments[0].end.location gps is not matching with gps in /select
 - fulfillments[0].end.location.address.area_code is not matching with area_code in /select
 - Discrepancies between the quote object /on_select and /on_confirm
+- Quoted Price in /on_confirm 2010.85 does not match with the quoted price in /on_select undefined

+**/status**
+-  must have required property 'context'
+-  must have required property 'message'